 You might also like: Scientists Develop Biodegradable ‘Plastic’ From Marine Organisms

 The Arctic sea ice extent is declining at a rate of 12.8 percent per decade since 1979 (Photo: National Snow and Ice Data Center)

 The deadly noise

 WWF explains that marine mammals heavily depend on acoustic information to survive the underwater environment where it’s always dark.

-The noise of ships overlaps the vocal frequency of whales and interrupts their communication.
+The man-made noise of ships overlaps the vocal frequency of whales and interrupts their communication.
 It hampers their navigation and cripples their ability to detect dangers.
 Sounds to them are like eyes to human.
 Man-made noises mask their senses.

 Many whales stop singing when heavy ships pass by.
-Although some other species like the begulas try to overcome their challenge by changing their vocalization level, the increasing number ships may soon exhaust them.
+Although some other species like the begulas try to overcome their challenge by changing their vocalisation level, the increasing number ships may soon exhaust them.

 Industrial activities such as oil and gas exploration pose a great danger to them.
 Seismic air guns used for searching fuel deposits generate intense, acoustic impulse signals.
 The noise is louder than a jet’s take-off and can travel over 2,000 miles.
 Marine mammals experience temporary or permanent hearing loss when they get exposed these air gun blast—just like a human.